How do I apply for an RTC card?

 I am visiting the Bay Area and have a discount card from a transit system in another city.
 May I use it instead of applying for an RTC Discount card?

-Yes, in many cases.
 If you plan to take transit frequently during your stay you should consider applying for an RTC Card.
-The RTC Card is more familiar to operators and offers the convenience of a smart card to pay fares.
+The RTC Card is more familiar to operators and is a Clipper Card that can be used to pay fares.
 Find out more about the advantages of Clipper at Clippercard.com.

 How can I obtain information about the status of my RTC card application?